 Since that visit, we were at Ein Hemed once more.
 We were in Jerusalem for a half day and had food with us.
 So we looked for a nice place for a picnic.
 And Ein Hemed was the perfect candidate.

-Note: this is a National Park, thus you have to buy tickets at the entrance.
+Note: this is a National Park.
+Thus you have to buy tickets at the entrance.
 Unless you are a frequent visitor to Israeli National Parks (like me) and have an annual pass.
-Last time I checked, if you visit National Parks more then three times per a year, then the annual pass is worthwhile.
+Last time I checked, if you visit National Parks more then three times per year, then the annual pass is worthwhile.

 Castel National Heritage Site